 - Increased our overall pass rate for the Reading and Mathematics Standards of Learning tests to more than 92 percent, one of the top-performing Divisions in the Commonwealth.
 The state benchmarks were 81 percent for reading and 79 percent for mathematics. - Increased our On-Time Graduation Rate to 91.7%, the sixteenth highest in the Commonwealth.
 We believe every student deserves to graduate with a board-certified diploma, and to graduate with their peers, the friends they began high school with.
-Our commitment is shown by these scores. - Posted performance that bests state and national averages often significantly on: - SAT scores in all three areas: Critical Reading, Writing and Mathematics - AP test scores, even while we expanded the program and had more students than ever taking AP courses. - Percentage of students graduating with an Advanced Studies diploma.
-(67% ACPS, 45.7% state) - Percentage of students enrolling in a two- or four-year college: 83% - Percentage of students completing high school with some college coursework already complete.
+Our commitment is shown by these scores. - Posted performance that bests state and national averages often significantly -- on: - SAT scores in all three areas: Critical Reading, Writing and Mathematics - AP test scores, even while we expanded the program and had more students than ever taking AP courses. - Percentage of students graduating with an Advanced Studies diploma.
+(67% ACPS, 45.7% state) - o Percentage of students enrolling in a two- or four-year college: 83% - Percentage of students completing high school with some college coursework already complete.
 (13% ACPS, 6% state) - Opened our innovative Math, Engineering & Science Academy at Albemarle High School and welcomed double the initially approved number of students.
 MESA has served as an example to business and political leaders of the future of Science, Technology, Engineering & Mathematics (STEM) education in the Commonwealth and nation, and is directly addressing the needs of our community and our global competitiveness.
-It also works to attract more minority students and women to the STEM courses and careers, identified as critical to maintaining our nation's role in the global economy. - Met or exceeded 29 different requirements under the No Child Left Behind Act to make Adequate Yearly Progress (AYP) at 73% of our schools, compared to 60% of schools statewide. - Continued to be awarded full accreditation by the Virginia Department of Education for all of our Division schools (excepting the new Community Public Charter School, in its second year of operation with under 50 students).
-CPCS is accredited. - Excelled under the 2010 Virginia Index of Performance Program for the third year in a row.
+It also works to attract more minority students and women to the STEM courses and careers, identified as critical to maintaining our nation's role in the global economy. - Met or exceeded 29 different requirements under the No Child Left Behind Act to make Adequate Yearly Progress (AYP) at 73% of our schools, compared to 60% of schools statewide. - Continued to be awarded full accreditation by the Virginia Department of Education for all of our Division schools (excepting the new Community Public Charter School, in its second year of operation with under 50 students). - Excelled under the 2010 Virginia Index of Performance Program for the third year in a row.
 Fifteen of our schools were recognized under this program, as was the division as a whole.
-Schools are honored for exceeding all benchmarks for two consecutive years.

-- Congratulated five of our elementary schools for being recognized by the Virginia Board of Education for raising the achievement of economically disadvantaged students and significantly closing the achievement gap over the past two years. - Opened a branch of the University of Virginia Community Credit Union in Albemarle High School to improve students' knowledge of personal finance and create relevant experience for students.
+Schools are honored for exceeding all benchmarks - for two consecutive years.
+Congratulated five of our elementary schools for being recognized by the Virginia Board of Education - being recognized by the Virginia Board of Education for raising the achievement of economically disadvantaged students and significantly closing the achievement gap over the past two years. - Opened a branch of the University of Virginia Community Credit Union in Albemarle High School to improve students' knowledge of personal finance and create relevant experience for students.

 - Cut our overall operating budget by more than \$6 million in the current fiscal year, increasing the workload on our employees and asking them to do more with less. - Welcomed 200 more students to our school system for the second consecutive year, beyond anticipated growth projections.
-We expect this trend to continue in FY2011-12. - Celebrated the achievements of our teachers such as: Tony Wayne, physics teacher at Albemarle High School, was awarded the Red Apple Award from the Charlottesville Business Innovation Council, the third ACPS teacher to receive this distinction; Michael has won our region's award for the past 3 years, every year of the program), Timothy Hicks joined the ranks of Nationally Board Certified Teachers, and 99.93% of our teachers are highly qualified under NCLB.
+We expect this trend to continue in FY2011-12. - Celebrated the achievements of our teachers such as: Tony Wayne, physics teacher at Albemarle High School, was awarded the Red Apple Award from the Charlottesville Business Innovation Council, the third ACPS teacher to receive this distinction; Michael qualified under NCLB.

-Distinguished High School Chemistry Teacher award; AHS band teacher Greg Thomas was named Artist Educator of the year; Analisa Herring, Brownsville Elementary teacher, was named a Virginia Lottery Super Teacher (an ACPS teacher
+Farabaugh, chemistry teacher at Monticello High School received the Distinguished High School Chemistry Teacher award; AHS band teacher Greg Thomas was named Artist Educator of the year; Analisa Herring, Brownsville Elementary teacher, was named